TianaCurry/cetlab-cli-app/README.md

 #### Step 3

-##### We can see the command options with a more detailed description, to use the mock dataset we will use the function with the command `-sz` `--eswatini`.
+We can see the command options with a more detailed description, to use the mock dataset we will use the function with the command `-sz` `--eswatini`

 <br>
 <img src="./__md-pics/8-desired-function-details.png" alt="" width="500"/>

 #### Step 4

-##### Run command using mock data.
+Run command using mock data.
 We'll use the function by country two letter code name to run the command

 ```bash
 Syntax: % ./re_cli.py <file-name> -<county-code>